visit-dav/visit/src/doc/using_visit/Quantitative/DataLevelComparisonsWizard.rst

 mesh.

     #.
 Donor variable and target mesh are in the *same* database.
     #.
-Donor variable and target mesh are from different time states of the
+Donor variable and target mesh are from different time-states of the
        *same* database.
     #.
 Donor variable and target mesh are in wholly different databases.